 Auxiliary Aids

-Unless an undue burden results, the business must provide auxiliary aids and services to persons with vision or hearing impairments or other persons with disabilities.
-However, as part of the student's IEP or 504 Plan, the division or another agency might provide auxiliary aids and services.
+Auxiliary aids and services must be provided to individuals with vision or hearing impairments or other individuals with disabilities unless an undue burden would result.

 Companies offering telephone service to the general public must offer telephone relay service to individuals who use telecommunication devices for the deaf (TDDs) or similar devices.